hinzle/binance-project/README.md

 ### I recommend a DO and a DO NOT:

 1. DO consider using the descriptive statistics to see highs and lows in the price of bitcoin over the past several hours and use that information, in conjunction with other sound trading principles, to find price points that are suitable for your portfolio.
 2. DO NOT use the models in this project to make trade decisions.
-The predictions in this project are wildly inaccurate compare to the behavior of the actual bitcoin market.
+The predictions in this project are wildly inaccurate compared to the behavior of the actual bitcoin market.

 ## Next Steps